Multibillion corruption probe: NAB summons Musharraf, Sehba

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) has summoned former military dictator General (retd) Pervez Musharraf and his wife in multibillion corruption probe next week.
+ISLAMABAD: The National Accountability Bureau (NAB) has summoned former military dictator General (R) Pervez Musharraf and his wife in multibillion corruption probe next week.

 The couple has been asked to explain how they bought at least 10 expensive properties.